studio-delusion/packeteer/README.md

 })
 ```

-and use a function to serialize / deserialize
+and use a function to serialize / deserialize it.

 ```lua
 local serialized = person_packet.serialize({